Aiclys/dotfiles/README.md

 # **Dotfiles**

-Welcome to my qtile configuration files!
+Welcome to my qtile dotfiles!

 (I am still fixing the rofi config as it's currently not compatible with the keybinds in the qtile config)